Rapid trauma assessment

-Rapid Trauma Assessment is a quick method (usually 60 to 90 seconds), most commonly used by Emergency Medical Services (EMS), to identify hidden and obvious injuries in a trauma victim.
+Rapid trauma assessment is a method most commonly used by emergency medical services to identify hidden and obvious injuries in a trauma victim.

 The goal is to identify and treat immediate threats to life that may not have been obvious during an initial assessment.
 After an initial assessment involving basic checks on airway, breathing and circulation, the caregiver considers things like mechanism of injury (how the person was hurt) to determine if a more rapid diagnostic approach is indicated than might otherwise be used.
+A rapid trauma assessment should take no more than 90 seconds.

 Indications for rapid trauma assessment

 Generally, rapid trauma assessment is indicated if: